-It is important to realise that bladder problems are extremely common in the general population, not only in those who have MS. It is thought that around three to six million people in Britain have bladder problems (3).
+It is important to realise that bladder problems are extremely common in the general population, not only in those who have MS. It is thought that up to six million people in the UK have bladder problems (3).
 There are many possible causes for this, MS being just one of them.
 Do not simply assume that MS is the cause – symptoms should always be properly investigated and an accurate diagnosis made.
-Despite being so common, bladder difficulties are often hidden and people don’t like to talk about them.
+Despite being so common, bladder difficulties are a hidden symptom and people don’t like to talk about them.

 Generally, keeping as fit as possible will have a beneficial effect on your bladder.
 It is important to try to avoid constipation as this can also disrupt the bladder.
 Do not get into the habit of emptying the bladder more and more often ‘just in case’.
 You may find that the habit becomes very hard to break and you end up with a bladder that is very sensitive.

 ‘Try to relax and have patience when emptying the bladder.
 Don't be embarrassed needing to pop to the toilet frequently or using your ‘MS card', and get a disabled toilet key.
 There are also a number of Toilet finder apps’

 Many people are sensitive to caffeine and if you pass urine too often it is worth trying decaffeinated drinks to see if this reduces the frequency.

 Urgency, frequency and urge incontinence may be controlled by drugs, which help to calm down unstable bladder muscle contractions.